Princess Philippine Charlotte of Prussia: Life

-Philippine Charlotte was the fourth child and third daughter of Frederick William I of Prussia and his wife Sophia Dorothea of Hanover (those who reached adulthood; she was otherwise seventh child and fourth daughter).
+Philippine Charlotte was the fourth child and third daughter of Frederick William I of Prussia and his spouse Sophia Dorothea of Hanover (those who reached adulthood; she was otherwise seventh child and fourth daughter).

 On 2 July 1733 in Berlin, Princess Philippine Charlotte married Duke Charles of Brunswick-Wolfenbüttel, eldest son of Ferdinand Albert II, Duke of Brunswick-Wolfenbüttel.
 Charles inherited the dukedom on his father's death in 1735, making her Duchess consort.

-The double marriage alliance between Prussia and Brunswick by her marriage to Charles I, and that of her brother Frederick to Charles' sister Elisabeth Christine, led to a permanent alliance of the most important North German Protestant houses Prussia and Brunswick.
+The double marriage alliance between Prussia and Brunswick by her marriage to Charles I, and that of her brother Frederick to Charles' sister Elisabeth Christine, led to a permanent alliance of the most important North German Protestant houses in Prussia and Brunswick.

-The family ties of the two dynasties resulted the alliance of Brunswick and Prussia in the Seven Years' War, and the career of Philippines sons in the Prussian service.
+The family ties of the two dynasties resulted in the alliance of Brunswick and Prussia in the Seven Years' War, and the career of Philippine's sons in the Prussian service.

-Philippine Charlotte was described as subtle, highly educated and a child of the enlightenment.
+Philippine Charlotte was described as subtle, highly educated and a child of the Age of Enlightenment.
 She worked independently of an extract of the philosophical writings of Christian von Wolff in French.

 The Duchess pursued, partly because of the influence of the ducal adviser Johann Friedrich Wilhelm Jerusalem, the German intellectual life very closely.
 She appreciated the poet Salomon Gessner and maintained a personal relationship Friedrich Gottlieb Klopstock.
-The dramatist Lessing were also among her circle.

-As Duchess consort, Philippine Charlotte's court life focused on the circle of conversation she held before and after dinner in her state apartments in the Grauer Hof, to which she attracted scholars and men of letters with positions at court.
+The dramatist Gotthold Ephraim Lessing was also among her circle.As Duchess consort, Philippine Charlotte's court life focused on the circle of conversation she held before and after dinner in her state apartments in the Grauer Hof, to which she attracted scholars and men of letters with positions at court.

 The Brunswick court attended a few opera performances and public balls a year in accordance with court etiquette, but the large expenditure of her spouse soon made it necessary to have a more economic court life.